rivafarabi/deckboard/README.md

 Create custom computer macro shortcuts and launch them through your device.
 No more windows switching to open the folder or website, get Deckboard to simplify them and maximize your productivity!
-With OBS Studio and Streamlabs OBS supported, bring Deckboard as your personal streaming companion tool!
+With OBS Studio and Streamlabs Desktop supported, bring Deckboard as your personal streaming companion tool!
 Connect your computer to your device through local WiFi connection by entering IP address or scanning QR code.

 ## Features
 - Custom macro button with image and label
 - Unlimited macros with 4 x 3 buttons per board (15 x 15 buttons on pro version)
-- OBS Studio and Streamlabs OBS control for streaming (OBS Websocket plugin required)
+- OBS Studio and Streamlabs Desktop control for streaming (OBS Websocket plugin required)
 - Easy connect through local WiFi connection by entering IP address or scanning QR code.

 ## Available Macros